John Lennon: How a Lifelong Rebel Became a Voice for Change

 Anger and Inspiration

-At that time, Lennon (wearing a narrow tie, vest, cropped drainpipe trousers, and suede platform shoes) resembled a member of the 1950s Teddy Boys youth subculture, who challenged society with their “informal” appearance.
-But Lennon’s true challenge came with the 1958 death of Julia, his 44-year-old mother of four children, who was struck at an intersection by a car driven by a drunken policeman who didn’t know how to drive.
-Aunt Mimi called the off-duty but unpunished driver a murderer (he later became a postman delivering fan mail to the “Liverpool Four”).
-For two years, Lennon drowned his grief in alcohol and often initiated fights to vent his “blind rage.”
+At the time, Lennon — often in a narrow tie, vest, drainpipe trousers, and suede shoes — looked like a member of the 1950s Teddy Boys youth subculture, which challenged society with its style.
+But his true challenge came in 1958, when his mother Julia, 44, was struck and killed by a car driven by an off-duty policeman who was drunk.
+Aunt Mimi called the unpunished driver a murderer; he later worked as a postman delivering fan mail to the “Liverpool Four.”
+For two years Lennon drowned his grief in alcohol and often started fights to vent his “blind rage.”

-His mother’s death, which occurred before John turned eighteen, deeply traumatized him but also brought him closer to Paul McCartney, who also lost his mother in youth.
-Paradoxically, this trauma brought Lennon much creative inspiration.
-The Beatles’ repertoire included the song “Julia” in her memory.
-Two of Lennon’s solo songs from *John Lennon/Plastic Ono Band*—the singles “Mother” and “My Mummy’s Dead”—were also dedicated to his mother.
-In 1963, he named his firstborn Julian in her honor (John Lennon’s children were by his first wife Cynthia Powell and second partner Yoko Ono).
+Her death, before John turned eighteen, traumatized him deeply but also brought him closer to Paul McCartney, who had also lost his mother young.
+Paradoxically, that trauma became a source of creative inspiration.
+The Beatles included “Julia” as a tribute to his mother, and two of Lennon’s solo songs on John Lennon/Plastic Ono Band — “Mother” and “My Mummy’s Dead” — were also dedicated to her.
+In 1963 he named his firstborn Julian in her honor (John’s children were by his first wife Cynthia Powell and later with Yoko Ono).

 John Lennon Plastic Ono Band